TGX 1.1.1

 Basic concepts.

-The TGX library's main class is the tgx::Image class which, as its name suggests, encapsulate an image, that is a rectangular array of pixels of a given color type.
-The library provides an extensive set of 2D and 3D drawing procedures to operates on image objects.
+The TGX library's main class is the tgx::Image class which, as its name suggests, encapsulates an image, that is a rectangular array of pixels of a given color type.
+The library provides an extensive set of 2D and 3D drawing procedures that operate on image objects.

 All methods/classes are defined inside the tgx namespace.
 To use the library, just include tgx.h: